nathan-out/instagram-feed-creator/README.md

 ## Need more information ?

 I wrote an article which detailled how the program works here (french) : [Créer un dégrade d'image : un vrai défi](https://nathan-out.github.io/posts/creer-un-degrade-dimage-un-vrai-defi/).
+It details some of the basic issues concerning colour sorting, treatment of dominant colours etc. and can be a means for better understanding of the program.

 ## Output